Account

 What do I do with a 1099-K?

 If you are a small business owner or landlord and you accept payments from customers or tenants who want to pay with a credit or debit card using third-party settlement entities, you may expect to receive one or more 1099-K forms for the gross amount of income received in a given tax year if you meet the threshold requirements.
 In future tax years, you may receive a 1099-K even if you did not receive 1099-Ks for previous tax years and your income has not changed.
 That is because the reporting thresholds will be lowered from $20,000 to $600 as part of the American Rescue Plan Act.
-The IRS had planned to roll out enforcement of the new threshold requirement for the 2022 tax year, but recently reversed course.
-As of the date of this guide, the new 1099-K thresholds will be implemented at some time in the future, so stay tuned here for updates.
+The IRS had planned to roll out enforcement of the new threshold requirement for the 2022 tax year but reversed course.
+As of the date of this guide, the new 1099-K thresholds will be implemented at some point in the future, so stay tuned for updates.

 If you use small-business accounting software or spreadsheets to track your sales or income, note that the 1099-K forms you receive that include third-party network transactions are likely reporting income you have already tracked separately.
-In addition, you may also receive 1099-MISC or 1099-NEC forms for work you performed as an independent contractor.
+Additionally, you may also receive 1099-MISC or 1099-NEC forms for work you performed as an independent contractor.
 If you were paid through a third-party processor for that work, that gross income could be duplicated on your 1099-K and 1099-MISC forms.
 Consult your tax accountant about how to handle the double reporting so you do not inadvertently pay taxes twice on the same income.
-If you don't already have a trusted tax accountant, take advantage of our member discounts for Rocket Tax™ and get matched with a tax pro who will save you time and money.
+If you don't already have a trusted tax accountant, take advantage of our member discounts for Rocket Tax™ and get matched with a Tax Pro who will save you time and money.

 It is also important to note that the 1099-K form reports gross payments received, not net income.
 It is your responsibility to calculate business expenses and other allowable tax deductions separately in order to accurately determine your business tax liability.
-In addition, your 1099-K may not account for refunds or returns, so it is important to keep accurate business records for yourself rather than relying on the third-party processor’s records.
+Additionally, your 1099-K may not account for refunds or returns, so it is important to keep accurate business records for yourself rather than relying on the third-party processor’s records.

 What do I do if I receive a 1099-K but am not a small business owner?

-The reality is that it’s not just small business owners that receive 1099-K forms from third-party payment processors.
+The reality is that it’s not just small business owners who receive 1099-K forms from third-party payment processors.
 If you do receive a 1099-K and are not a small business owner, don’t throw it away assuming it doesn’t apply to your situation.
 In addition to sending the form to you, the payment processor is also required to file it with the IRS.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.